RetroDECK/ES-DE/THEMES.md

 * `[HOME]/.emulationstation/themes/[CURRENT_THEME_SET]/[SYSTEM_THEME]/theme.xml`
 * `[INSTALLATION PATH]/themes/[CURRENT_THEME_SET]/[SYSTEM_THEME]/theme.xml`

-An example of an installation path would be: \
+An example installation path would be: \
 `/usr/local/share/emulationstation/themes/[CURRENT_THEME_SET]/[SYSTEM_THEME]/theme.xml`

 `[SYSTEM_THEME]` is the `<theme>` tag for the system, as defined in `es_systems.cfg`.
 If the `<theme>` tag is not set, ES will use the system's `<name>`.